valentina-b/book-my-wedding-wish/README.md

 The owners in their views have also displayed information about whether the present has been booked or not.
 If they want to edit the present - for example exchange the image or change the price - the booking information will not be removed.
 I was thinking what would generally be a better user experience regarding that.
 Should the guest see their name has been removed - or should they keep the reserved present while the price might have jumped from €80 to €300.
-As in my opinion it might be too confusing to see your name has been removed for some reason and the unbooking process is fairly easy, I have decided not to update the b=present back to being available.
+As in my opinion it might be too confusing to see your name has been removed for some reason and the unbooking process is fairly easy, I have decided not to update the present back to being available.
 This also might have some other solutions, like removing the booked presents from the guest view pages.

 **Discovered cross-browser issues:**